sampittko/gatsby-starter-intl-blog/README.md

 ## Internationalization

 This starter supports addition of new languages out of the box.
-Subsections of this section show how to manage settings regarding internationalization of your website that is powered by this starter.

 ### Adding Support For a New Language